executablebooks/.github/CONTRIBUTING.md

 Coding style is largely enforced automatically, using [pre-commit hooks](https://pre-commit.com/).
 For Python packages, the pre-commit should include automated code formatting *via* [Black](https://black.readthedocs.io/) and code linting *via* [flake8](https://flake8.pycqa.org).

+(dev/supported_versions)=
+## Supported Versions

+Below are guidelines for the versions we support for a few key dependencies across our projects.

+### General strategy

+We want to follow these principles in deciding which versions to support, and how to test against them:

+- Support any major versions that are realistically used by a significant number of users.
+- Avoid ballooning our test matrices so that CI/CD becomes cumbersome for development.
+- Allow ourselves at least 6 months of buffer to support new versions after they are released.

+### Python

+We support **all `3.X` releases that Python also supports**.
+We follow the [Python End of Life dates](https://devguide.python.org/#status-of-python-branches) to determine which versions versions this means.

+Our test suites should test against the following Python versions:

+- The oldest supported version
+- The latest two versions older than 6 months

+### Sphinx

+We support and test the **latest two major-version releases of Sphinx** that are older than 6 months.

 (dev/naming_conventions)=